Note: Files are in Adobe (PDF) format.

 CONSOLIDATED INCOME STATEMENT

-The Group achieved a net profit of $0.8 million for 1Q19 compared to a net profit of $1.9 million for 1Q18.
-Excluding the impact from foreign exchange losses, retrenchment costs, loss/(gain) on the disposal of property, plant and equipment ("PPE") and finance costs on ROUA, net profit would have been $2.1 million for 1Q19 and $7.1 million for 1Q18, representing a 70.3% yoy decline.
+The Group reported a net profit of $8.3 million for 1H20 compared to a net loss of $0.3 million for 1H19.
+Excluding the impact from net foreign exchange (gain)/loss, retrenchment costs, onerous rent, allowance for the impairment on PPE, net loss/(gain) on the disposal of PPE, government grants due to COVID-19 and reduction and exemption on social security contribution and waiver of foreign worker levy, core net profit would have been $1.9 million for 1H20 as compared to $1.2 million for 1H19, representing a 54.1% yoy increase.

 CONSOLIDATED BALANCE SHEET